Resourceful-Rails-Team/resourceful-rails-game/README.md

 ## Running Tests

 Resourceful Rails' testing system is directly integrated into the editor.
 Upon opening Unity, the tests will automatically run, and the results will be displayed in the console at the bottom of the window.
 The console is the thin stip of gray at the very bottom - clicking it will open the window to display multiple lines.

-Please note that the `Deck` test requires that the `GameScene` is loaded.
-If it displays a failure on any other Scene, this is normal.

 ## Inspiration